robmar2000/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 	Mean frequency of gyroscope measures from body derived as jerk signal and calculated as magnitude of 3-dimensional signals using Euclidean norm with Fast Fourier Transform applied
 		Value Range: [-1,1]

+## 3. Original Data
+The data comes from the accelerometer and gyroscope 3-axial raw signals.
+These time domain signals were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals.
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm.
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals.

+## 4. Transformations

 ### Variable Renaming
 Variables were renamed from the original source data for better usability